vmsmith/CookBook/notes.md

 #### Cheese

-The quality of cheese depends on the quality of milk; the quality of milk depends on the quality of grass.
+* The quality of cheese depends on the quality of milk; the quality of milk depends on the quality of grass.

+* Hard and soft cheeses

+  * Hard cheese: when was the milk produced
+    * Produced from milk at high altitude
+  * Soft cheese: when you eat them